oneapi-community/awesome-oneapi/alt-awesome.md

 ### Mathematics and Science
 * [Grid](www.github.com/paboyle/Grid) - Lattice QCD particle physics code.  #investigate
-* [A DPC++ Backend for the OCCA Portability Framework](https://github.com/libocca/occa) - OCCA—an open source portable and vendor neutral framework for parallel programming on heterogeneous platforms—is used by mission critical computational science and engineering applications of public and private sector organizations including the U.S. Department of Energy and Shell.
 * [ATLAS Charged Particle Seed Finding with DPC++](https://github.com/acts-project/acts) - The ATLAS Experiment is one of the general-purpose particle physics experiments built at the Large Hadron Collider (LHC) at CERN in Geneva.
 Its goal is to study the behavior of elementary particles at the highest energies ever produced in a laboratory help us better understand universe.
 * [Homogeneous and Heterogeneous Implementations of a tridiagonal solver on Intel® Xeon® E-2176G with oneMKL getrs](https://github.com/olutosinbanjo/oneMKL_getrs.git) - Homogeneous and Heterogeneous implementations of a tridiagonal solver with oneMKL getrs
 * [Phase field solvers using SYCL for microstructure evolution](https://github.com/ICME-India/MicroSim) - Phase field technique is used to simulate microstructure evolution during materials processing such as 3D printing and additive manufacturing apart from traditional manufacturing techniques like welding casting etc. These non-linear PDE solvers are compute intensive and also memory intensive. #investigate